marcelmildenberger/graphMatching/docs/reproduction.md

 To skip this step, edit line 102 of `benchmark.py` and set it to `diffuse = [False]`.
 ___
 ### Obtain Datasets
-Make sure that you have all required datasets in the  `./data` dictionary.
+Make sure that you have all required datasets in the  `./data` directory.
 The code expects the following files to be present:

 ```